 Applying super glue or taking a stab at repairing your windshield come with risks, so it’s best to take your car to an auto glass specialist who can properly assess your windshield.
 Different types of cracks and damage may require different repairs, and no one knows these damages better than the professionals.

-The team at Allstar Glass Corporation makes rock chip repair and glass replacement easy for you.
+The team at All Star Glass makes rock chip repair and glass replacement easy for you.
 Our specialists have 20 years of experience repairing auto glass and making the road safer for Houston drivers.
 Request a quote today and learn more about how we can help you repair windshield cracks on your vehicle.